mcuw/ESP32-ghbuild-template/README.md

 ## Example Release

-see [Release v0.3.0](https://github.com/mcuw/esp-ghbuild-template/releases/tag/v0.3.0) on the right sidemenu.
+see [Releases](https://github.com/mcuw/esp-ghbuild-template/releases) on the right sidemenu.

 ## Usage